Nickname

-A nickname or short name is a substitute for the proper name of a familiar person, place or thing.
-Commonly used to express affection, a form of endearment, and sometimes amusement, it can also be used to express defamation of character.
-As a concept, it is distinct from both pseudonym and stage name, and also from a title (for example, City of Fountains), although there may be overlap in these concepts.
+A nickname, in some circumstances also known as a sobriquet, or informally a "moniker", is an informal substitute for the proper name of a person, place, or thing.
+It is distinct from a pseudonym, pen name, stage name, or title, although the concepts can overlap.
+A nickname may be a descriptive and based on characteristics, or it be a variant form of a proper name.
+Nicknames may be used for convenience by shortening a name, or they may be used to express affection, playfulness, contempt, or to reflect a particular character trait.

 Etymology

-The compound word ekename, literally meaning "additional name", was attested as early as 1303.
-This word was derived from the Old English phrase eac "also", related to eacian "to increase".
+The compound word ekename, meaning "additional name", was attested as early as 1303.
+This word was derived from the Old English word eac, meaning "also", related to eacian, meaning "to increase".
 By the 15th century, the misdivision of the syllables of the phrase "an ekename" led to its rephrasing as "a nekename".
-Though the spelling has changed, the pronunciation and meaning of the word have remained relatively stable ever since.
+Though the spelling has changed, the meaning of the word has remained relatively stable ever since.